alabou/NMOS-MatroxOnly/SenderCapabilities.md

 ### Constraint Set Metadata

-Additional metadata about each Constraint Set MAY be included, using the metadata attributes listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md) with the following unique identifiers:
+Additional metadata about each Constraint Set MAY be included, using the metadata attributes listed in the Capabilities register in the [NMOS Parameter Registers][] with the following unique identifiers:
 ```
 urn:x-nmos:cap:meta:<attribute>
 ```